Randwick: Schools

 Primary schools in the area include Our Lady of the Sacred Heart, Coogee Public School, Claremont College, Randwick Public School, Coogee Preparatory School, and Rainbow Street Primary.
 Secondary schools include two systemic Catholic schools, Brigidine College and Marcellin College, a Jewish day school Emanuel School and three state schools, Randwick Boys High School, Randwick Girls' High School, and the Open High School.
 Randwick North High School was closed in 2001 and the site was divided between Open High School and Randwick Public School.

 There are branch campuses of the University of New South Wales and Sydney Institute of TAFE located on King Street, between the Racecourse and Centennial Park.

 Transport

-Until December 2019 Randwick was only served by buses.
-The main bus corridor is Belmore Rd with buses to Bondi Junction, Coogee, Eastgardens, Maroubra, Sydney Airport and Sydney CBD.
+Until December 2019, Randwick was only served by buses.
+The main bus corridor is Belmore Road with buses to Bondi Junction, Coogee, Eastgardens, Maroubra, Sydney Airport and Sydney CBD.

-On 13 December 2012, the NSW Government announced a commitment to build the CBD and South East Light Rail from Circular Quay down George Street to Central Station, then across to Moore Park and down Anzac Parade.
-South of Moore Park the line splits into two branches; one of which heads to Randwick via Alison Road.
-A bus/tram interchange will be established in Randwick and many of the bus routes that currently traverse Anzac Parade to access the city will be replaced by feeder routes connecting to the light rail.
-Construction commenced in 2015 and services on the Randwick branch commenced in December 2019.
+The Randwick Line of Sydney's light rail network terminates in the suburb at Randwick station.

+Notable people

+The following people are residents or former residents of Randwick.